Donald Harvey: Investigation

 When Harvey's court-appointed lawyer, Bill Whalen, was briefed in advance about Minarcin's findings, he immediately asked Harvey if he had killed anyone else.
 Harvey replied that by his "estimate", he had killed as many as 70 people.
 Whalen knew that if prosecutors could link Harvey to more than one murder, Ohio law allowed them to seek a death sentence.
 In a bid to save his client's life, Whalen offered prosecutors a plea bargain—if the death penalty were taken off the table, Harvey would accept a de facto sentence of life without parole and confess to all of his murders.
 The prosecutors agreed.
 In a marathon session with prosecutors, Harvey admitted to killing 24 people.

 In August 1987, Harvey pleaded guilty to 24 counts of first-degree murder.
 In accordance with the plea agreement, he was sentenced to three concurrent terms of life in prison.
 The plea agreement allowed prosecutors to seek a death sentence if more murders came to light.
-With this in mind, that November, Harvey pleaded guilty in Laurel County Circuit Court to eight counts of murder and one count of manslaughter for killing nine patients at Marymount Hospital in the 1970s.
+With this in mind, that November, Harvey pleaded guilty in Laurel County, Kentucky Circuit Court to eight counts of murder and one count of manslaughter for killing nine patients at Marymount Hospital in Lexington, Kentucky in the 1970s.
 He was sentenced to life plus 20 years, to run concurrently with the Ohio sentence.
 Ultimately, Harvey pleaded guilty to 37 murders.
 However, he confessed to killing as many as 50 people.

 Harvey was admitted to the Ohio prison system on October 26, 1987.

 Death

 On March 28, 2017, Harvey was found in his cell severely beaten.
 He died two days later, on March 30, 2017.
 On May 3, 2019, fellow inmate James Elliott was charged with aggravated murder and other charges related to Harvey's death.
 In September 2019, he was sentenced to 25 years to life in prison after pleading guilty to killing Harvey.
 The sentence was originally ordered to run consecutively to his other sentences, but was later changed to run concurrently, making Elliott eligible for parole in 2046 at age 71.
 Prior to the murder of Harvey, Elliott had been convicted of burglary, attempted burglary and aggravated burglary, totaling up to 62 counts.
 He was also convicted of attempted possession of a deadly weapon under detention and two counts of felonious assault while in prison.

+Elliott claimed that he murdered Harvey to protest prison conditions and in an act of vigilante justice.
+Elliott said he grew up near Harvey's victims in Kentucky and claimed that he had wanted to give their families closure.
+Elliott did not personally know any of Harvey's victims.
+However, his mother claimed that he had become angry when Harvey reportedly bragged about having murdered elderly people.
+Judge Myron Duhart told Elliott, "No matter how bad a person is, that does not give you the right to be the judge, jury, and executioner."
+Prosecutors claimed that Elliott had targeted Harvey out of jealousy since he was receiving different meals at the prison because of his religion.